Cincinnati: The City and the Campus

 A Fortune 500 Neighborhood

 Cincinnati is a place that lives and breathes business.
-A total of nine Fortune 500 Companies operate in Cincinnati (The Kroger Company, P&G, American Financial, AK Steel, Western & Southern, etc.), creating ample employment and networking opportunities that expose Cincinnatians to a higher socioeconomic experience.
+A total of six Fortune 500 Companies operate in Cincinnati (The Kroger Company, P&G, etc.).
+The city is also home to several large hospital systems and financial institutions, creating ample employment and networking opportunities.

 A Top City for Post-Graduates